Five Key Takeaways - 2015 NYU International Hospitality Industry Investment Conference

 Encouraging news about hotel demand, investment, and new supply inspires optimism at this year’s hospitality conference.

-By Daniel P. McCoy, Managing Director at HVS and Sara E. Olson, Vice President at HVS
+By Daniel P. McCoy, Managing Director at HVS and Sara E. E. Olson, Director, Omaha

 Keynote speakers and workshop panelists at the 2015 NYU International Hospitality Industry Investment Conference, held June 1 and 2 at the New York Marriott Marquis, highlighted positive industry fundamentals that support a very optimistic outlook for the hotel industry.
 The tide of optimism spread through some 2,300 attendees from every corner of the industry.
 Increasing hotel supply and rising interest rates remain the most conspicuous potential stumbling blocks in the current economic cycle.
 Concerns, however, were all but assuaged by encouraging presentations from some of the industry's most prominent figureheads.